unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 We have run Unikraft in the emulation mode, with the command from above.
 We can also run it in the virtualization mode, by adding the `-enable-kvm` option.
 You may receive a warning, `host doesn't support requested feature:`.
-This is because kvm uses a generic cpu model.
+This is because kvm uses a generic CPU model.
-You can instruct kvm to use your local cpu model, by adding `-cpu host` to the command.
+You can instruct kvm to use your local CPU model, by adding `-cpu host` to the command.

 The final command will look like this: